 His alma mater, Charleston Southern University, named Wise the Outstanding Alumnus of the Year in 2006.
 In addition, he was named the Bonbright Center of the Terry College of Business Honoree of the Year in 2005.

 He has also served on the U.S. Department of Energy State Energy Advisory Board, the Cobb County Public Schools Educational Foundation, Inc., the Board of Directors of the Cobb YMCA, the Boys Club of Cobb County and the Advisory Board of the North Georgia Law Enforcement Academy.
 He owned and operated an insurance business in Cobb County for twenty years.
 Wise was awarded his B.S. in Business Management from the Charleston Southern University in 1974.
 He also served in the U.S. Air Force Reserve for six years.
-He and his wife Denise have two grown children.
+He and his wife Denise have two grown children and one grandchild.